grucloud/grucloud/docusaurus/docs/azure/resources/Network/NetworkSecurityGroup.md

                           description: 'Properties of the IP configuration profile.',
                           properties: {
                             subnet: {
+                              description: 'The reference to the subnet resource to create a container network interface ip configuration.',
                               properties: [Circular *4],
-                              allOf: [ [Object] ],
+                              allOf: [ [Object] ]
-                              description: 'Subnet in a virtual network resource.'
                             },
                             provisioningState: {
                               readOnly: true,